timothyhull/breadpool-champs-app/docs/index.md

         - As a **middle** OPR, I am, generally:

-            1. Parallel with a well-defined front wall of 3+ blockers wall.
+            1. Parallel with a well-defined front wall of 3+ blockers.
             2. Ready to rapidly accelerate in non-derby direction to observe the rear wall from the front when the front wall has 2 or fewer blockers.
             3. Ready to reposition to be parallel with the rear wall when the rear OPR follows blockers moving in non-derby direction to the edge of the rear engagement zone, and ready to return to observing the front wall as the rear OPR reassumes control of the rear wall.
             4. In position to observe player positioning relative to the pivot line and outside boundary at the start of each jam.